mxagar/sentiment_rnn_aws_deployment/README.md

 The model is implemented with [Pytorch](https://pytorch.org/) and it uses materials from the [Udacity Deep Learning Nanodegree](https://www.udacity.com/course/deep-learning-nanodegree--nd101), which can be obtained in their original (non-implemented) form in [sagemaker-deployment](https://github.com/mxagar/sagemaker-deployment).
 That original repository, as well as the current one, serve as templates for similar projects.

+The dataset used for training is the [IMDB dataset](http://ai.stanford.edu/~amaas/data/sentiment/):

+> Maas, Andrew L., et al. [Learning Word Vectors for Sentiment Analysis](http://ai.stanford.edu/~amaas/data/sentiment/).
+In _Proceedings of the 49th Annual Meeting of the Association for Computational Linguistics: Human Language Technologies_.
+Association for Computational Linguistics, 2011.

 Table of Contents:

 - [Sentiment Analysis RNN Deployed Using AWS SageMaker](#sentiment-analysis-rnn-deployed-using-aws-sagemaker)